 Modern CDNs, like Fastly, Cloudflare, and Peakhour, operate as ‘reverse proxies’.
 This means they sit in between the end users of a website, and the website server itself.
 The way they achieve this is by way of DNS configuration.

 When someone types in a domain url into a browser, eg fastly.com, a request is sent to a DNS server with the host name (eg fastly.com) to find the IP address of the server to retrieve the content from.
 CDNs, like Fastly, get website admins to list the address of the CDN on the DNS server.
-By doing that, requests for a website go through them first.
+By doing that, requests for a website go through the CDN first.
 The process is analogous to listing someone else’s number in the phone book so they take calls for you.

 The DNS server has a TTL (Time To Live) associated with its records.
 This TTL tells whoever asked for an IP address, for a given hostname, to remember the answer, and not ask again until after the TTL has passed.
 Typically DNS record TTLs will be 1 hour, but they can be shorter, eg 1 minute.